TravorLZH/travorlzh.github.io/_posts/2023-04-07-jacobian-theta-functions-foundation.md

 {\partial y\over\partial t}=\frac\pi4{\partial^2y\over\partial z^2},\tag{43}
 $$

 which is in fact a **heat equation**.
-This is why there are literatures that introduce theta functions as solutions to the heat equation.
+This is why there are texts that introduce theta functions as solutions to the heat equation.
 We also see that the whole theory, which originated from physics, eventually returned to physics in a surprising way!

 ## Conclusion

-In this article, we began with the infinite product representations for Jacobian elliptic function and introduced the functions $\Theta(u)$ and $H(u)$, which allow us to deduce the expressions (22), (24), and (26).
+In this article, we began with the infinite product representations for the Jacobian elliptic function and introduced the functions $\Theta(u)$ and $H(u)$, which allow us to deduce the expressions (22), (24), and (26).

 After that, we defined the Jacobian theta functions $\vartheta_r(z)$ out of $\Theta(u)$ and $H(u)$, which allow us to redefine Jacobian elliptic functions by theta functions.
 By differentiating the series expansion, we also indicate the significance of theta functions in physics.